- Reviewed: 19 March 2020, 13:51 NZDT

 New Zealanders in Kuwait are advised to maintain a high level of personal security awareness, particularly in public places known to be frequented by foreigners.

 Demonstrations occasionally take place in Kuwait.
 New Zealanders in Kuwait are advised to avoid demonstrations as even those intended to be peaceful have the potential to turn violent.
 We recommend monitoring events through local media and following any instructions issued by the local authorities.

 Unexploded landmines and munitions from the 1991 Gulf War still present a hazard in Kuwait.
-We advise you not to stray off well-used roads and paths as mined areas are often unmarked.
+We advise staying on well-used roads and paths as mined areas are often unmarked.
 People have been injured after touching suspicious unfamiliar objects.

 General travel advice